 You’re responsible for reporting your SUTA tax liability to your state and making payments.
 In most cases, you will need to make quarterly SUTA payments to your state.

 Fill out your state’s return that reports employee wages to the state unemployment tax office.
+You may need additional information to fill out this return, such as your employees’ SOC codes.

 Many states give employers an option to file and pay their state unemployment taxes online.
 Check with your state about whether or not you can pay your SUTA tax liability electronically.
 And, be sure to contact your state for more details about depositing and reporting your SUTA tax liabilities.